dimamik/torus/README.md

 <!-- MDOC -->

-Torus is a plug-and-play library that seamlessly integrates PostgreSQL's search into Ecto, streamlining the construction of advanced search queries.
+Torus is a plug-and-play Elixir library that seamlessly integrates PostgreSQL's search into Ecto, streamlining the construction of advanced search queries.

 ## Usage